 A sustainably minded professional organizer, Kaytlyn is continually making trips to Goodwill to donate carloads of items from clients.
 Her team at Sort and Simple love to encourage their decluttering clients to donate their items so that they can have a new life and make a positive impact.
 She has donated so often that she is on a first name basis with many donation attendants.

-already out there.
-She loves to find the items I need second hand, knowing that it decreases waste
+As a Professional Organizer everyday she sees how much we already own, and how much stuff is already out there.
+She loves to find the items I need second hand, knowing that it decreases waste and brings new life to items that have already been produced.

 Thrifting is a great way for the right items to find you.
-Don’t be disappointed if it takes time to
+Don’t be disappointed if it takes time to find the real gems!

 www.sortandsimple.ca | @Sort_and_Simple | Facebook: @Sort And Simple